JakeTurner616/DiscordMovieBot/README.md

 ### Streaming and Download Commands

-- `/stream <query> <media_type> <optional download bool>`
-  - Generates a link to stream any movie or show with an optional argument for basic downloading logic.

 - `/youtube <YouTube title or link>`
   - Downloads a video from YouTube either from a link or through a search.